 - All assaults on members of staff should be reported immediately to a member of SLT where appropriate action must be taken.
-These assaults must be reported on the DCC Assault form. - Serious assaults on students must be reported on the DCC assault form held in Pastoral. - Risks to personal security, premises and property will be assessed through the risk assessment process.
+These assaults must be reported via TALAXY. - Risks to personal security, premises and property will be assessed through the risk assessment process.